compound-finance/comet/docs/README.md

 ### Transfer

-This method is used to transfer an asset within the protocol to another address.
+This function is used to transfer an asset within the protocol to another address.
 A manager of an account is also able to perform a transfer on behalf of the account.
 Account balances change but the asset does not leave the protocol contract.
 The transfer will fail if it would make the account liquidatable.

 #### Comet